 French heritage by The Explorers

-This introduction space will present the wealth of the French heritage, captured by The Explorers in partnership with the French regions, Atout France and Unesco.
-Visitors will be greeted by a panorama of images which will draw up a list of the natural, cultural and human heritage on Earth to unite and make as many people as possible aware of its riches and its fragility.Find out more
+This introduction space presents the wealth of the French heritage, captured by The Explorers in partnership with the French regions, Atout France and Unesco.
+Visitors are greeted by a panorama of images which draws up a list of the natural, cultural and human heritage on Earth to unite and make as many people as possible aware of its riches and its fragility.Find out more

 The Explorers on the France Pavilion